Feel overwhelmed trying to find the right learn-to-read program for your child or student? Look no further because you are on the right place!

 The end result is that lessons do not require a great deal of preparation, you are assured you won’t forget or left anything important out, and you’ll be able to adjust the lesson to your kid.

 How long does it take to work through the lessons on the All About Reading Program?

 The recommendation from the All About Reading / All About Spelling creators is to keep the lesson to up to 20 minutes a day, regardless of whether you have finished the lesson or not.
 If the lesson took 3 days to complete, it is ok… It took 3 days!

 Otherwise, lessons over 20 minutes might be too overwhelming.

 However, they also encourage you to read their books for 20 minutes a day.
-By the way, books and stories are included with the program.
+Books and stories are included with the program.
 They are all phonetically decodable and in line with the reading level that your child is at every step of the way.

-The All About Reading / All About Spelling program also has what they call a ‘no-gaps’ approach.
+The All About Reading/All About Spelling curriculum also has what they call a “no-gaps” approach.
 This means that they don’t leave concepts unexplained or in the air.
 This curriculum doesn’t assume that children will just figure things out all by themselves.

 Again, this is something I really value and think is fantastic for any kid learning to read!

 English is complicated.
 The spelling system is really one of the most complex there is.
 Besides, we have many, many sounds!
 Especially vowel sounds.
 For instance, 14 sounds for vowels, as opposed to -for instance- 5 vowel sounds in Spanish.